CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 The cost of creating and maintaining your infrastructure was never free.
 The cost for you was always _externalized_, meaning that you benefited from other people's investments of time and attention.
-While assuming this will always be the case is reckless, there's no need to despair – the infrastructure is still maintained collaboratively.
+While assuming this will always remain the case is reckless, there's time for your organization to adapt and learn – the infrastructure is still maintained collaboratively while you get your budgets and organization in order.

 Your experiences and resources are still welcome, and are likely to offer cheaper and less risky solutions than anything you might gain from switching to an alternative or by rewriting your digital foundation.

-While assuming this will always remain the case is reckless, there's time for your organization to adapt and learn – the infrastructure is still maintained collaboratively while you reorganize.

 In the meantime, learning by doing works well: Your experiences and resources are still welcome, and are likely to offer cheaper and less risky solutions than anything you might gain from switching to commercial alternatives or by attempting a rewrite of your digital foundation.